josejuanmontiel/on-call-tutti/README.md

 ## Bazel - Monorepo

-Now continuing with infrastructure, the good objective will be mix different languages in same place, and Bazel could be a good option to build a monorepo where all the code lives.
-To start with [some example](https://github.com/kriscfoster/multi-language-bazel-monorepo/tree/main) this seems to be a good one.
+Now continuing with infrastructure, to let all the people try, we'll mix different languages in same place, and Bazel could be a good option to build a monorepo where all the code lives.
+To start with, we'll use [this example](https://github.com/kriscfoster/multi-language-bazel-monorepo/tree/main), seems to be a good one.

-We could use [Pandoc inside Bazel](https://github.com/ProdriveTechnologies/bazel-pandoc/tree/master/sample), but to use different options that maybe not implemented, we keep pandoc alone, outside the monorepo, because maybe use Bazel for pandoc be more difficult (to me) doing or modifying the tooling.
+We could use [Pandoc inside Bazel](https://github.com/ProdriveTechnologies/bazel-pandoc/tree/master/sample), but to use different options that maybe not implemented in the bazel, we keep pandoc alone, outside the monorepo, because maybe use Bazel for pandoc be more difficult (to me) doing or modifying the tooling.

-With a monorepo, will be easier mixing languages... and better integrating different blocks of code, to act as one.

-The final idea of this (starting with on-call algorithm) is mix in one place different implementations of one algorithm to measure the correctness of each other and comparing the efficient ot others.
-With monorepo (and Bazel) we can invoke each peace from one above...
+The final idea of this (starting with on-call proble) is mix in one place different implementations that solve one problem and measure the correctness of each other and comparing the efficient of eatch other.
+With monorepo (and Bazel) we can invoke each piece from one above...
 We'll dig into it later.

 ## Github actions - in go